segmentio/fault-tolerant-jsonrpc/README.md

   // We should only allow retries for idempotent requests const idempotentDefaults = Object.assign({
     retryOptions: { retries: 3 },

+    // Custom retry function
+    // This allows the clients to decide what sorts of errors
+    // are worth retrying
+    shouldRetry: function(originalError) {
+      if (originalError.code === "SYSTEM_ERROR") {
+        return true
+      }
+      return false
+    }
     timeout: 500,
     totalTimeout: 2000
   }, opts.idempotentDefaults)